sdiehl/wiwinwlh/tutorial.md

 A main module is a special module which reserves the name `Main` and has a mandatory export of type ``IO ()`` which is invoked when the executable is run..
-This is the entry point from the sytem into a Haskell program.
+This is the entry point from the system into a Haskell program.

 ```haskell
 module Main where